Learn

 Why Do Men Snore More Than Women?
 (The Honest Answer)

-Men snore more than women — but the gap narrows dramatically after menopause.
-Here's the anatomy, the hormones, and the lifestyle factors behind the difference.
+Men snore more than women, but the gap narrows sharply after menopause.
+The anatomy, the hormones, and the lifestyle factors behind the difference.

 Read →